Visit WarnerNH VotesSolar PV StatisticsCurrier & IvesNotices

 • Funds Available for Heating Assistance - Community Action Program, Belknap-Merrimack Counties, Inc wants to remind homeowners and renters in Belknap and Merrimack Counties that Fuel Assistance funds are still available and the agency Area Center offices are open Monday through Friday to take applications.
 More info here

-• Warner Connects Community Services / Food Pantry: The Food Pantry is located at the Warner Community Center, 49 W Main St, Warner NH.
-For assitance or more information please contact Lori Garrett at 603-456-2053 / [email protected].
-Donated items may be dropped off at the Food Pantry or in the donation box located in the north entrance of Market Basket.
+• Warner Connects Community Services / Food Pantry: The Food Pantry (WarnerConnectsNH.org) is located at the Warner Community Center, 49 W Main St, Warner NH.
+For assistance or more information please contact Apryl Blood at 603-456-2053 / [email protected].
+The pantry services over 300 people each month, serving over 2,000 meals.
+Donated items may be dropped off during office hours at the Food Pantry or in the donation box located in the north entrance of Market Basket.
+They can also be found on Facebook.

 • The Town is looking for pictures from past storm events.
 Please email pictures to [email protected].
 Thank you!